-If a satisfactory response is not given when exercising these rights, a claim can be made to the Catalan Data Protection Authority using the forms or the other channels that can be accessed from its website (www.apd.cat ).
+If you do not receive a satisfactory response when exercising these rights, a claim can be made to the Catalan Data Protection Authority using the forms or the other channels that can be accessed from its website (www.apdcat.gencat.cat ).

 In all cases, be it to make claims, ask for clarifications or make suggestions, you can contact the Data Protection Representative on this email firstname.lastname@example.org .